Tennessee vs. Louisiana: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +2500

-- Tennessee is three spots lower based on its national championship odds (11th-best in college basketball) compared to its computer ranking (eighth-best).
+- Sportsbooks rate Tennessee lower (11th-best in college basketball) than the computer rankings do (eighth-best).

-- Oddsmakers have made the Volunteers' national championship odds the same now (+2500) compared to the start of the season (+2500).
+- In terms of winning the national championship, the Volunteers currently have the same odds, going from +2500 at the beginning of the season to +2500.

-- With odds of +2500, Tennessee has been given a 3.8% chance of winning the national championship.
+- Tennessee has a 3.8% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.